damilolah/Introduction-to-Machine-Learning/chapter3.md

 ---
-title       : A Random Forest Prediction description : Here, you will learn how to use the random forest algorithm to create a model.
+title       : A Random Forest Prediction description : Here, you will learn to use the random forest algorithm to create a model.